1. Location & Getting There

 Can I hike the trail in winter?

-Yes, with proper equipment and suitable weather conditions.
-Please note that many businesses are closed in winter.
+Yes, with proper gear and stable weather conditions, the trail can be enjoyed in winter.
+Please note that many local businesses are closed in the off-season.

 How is the World Heritage Trail signposted?